javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Here are two questions to consider:

-1. Can we somehow reset the `counter` from the code that doesn't belong to `makeCounter`?
+1. Can we somehow reset the counter `count` from the code that doesn't belong to `makeCounter`?
 E.g. after `alert` calls in the example above.
 2. If we call `makeCounter()` multiple times -- it returns many `counter` functions.
 Are they independent or do they share the same `count`?

 Try to answer them before you continue reading.